IntroductionBack to Top

 Here are three back-to-back recordings of my 1976 Guild F-512.
 The first clip is recorded through a Shure KSM141 microphone alone, as a reference.
 The second clip is recorded (directly) through an LR Baggs Anthem pickup.
 The third clip is recorded using a (newly installed) Ultra Tonic pickup from James May Engineering, the signal ran through an Audio Sprockets ToneDexter trained with that same Shure KSM141 microphone.

-Here I'm playing my instrumental "Run, Don't Walk" on my own model C-17 (a curly Sinker Redqood and Claro Walnut jumbo), recorded direct using only the UltraTonic pickup attached to the bridgeplate.
-I have added a little reverb, but no EQ.
+Here I'm playing my instrumental "Run, Don't Walk" on one of my own builds, a curly Sinker Redqood and Claro Walnut jumbo, recorded direct using only the UltraTonic pickup attached to the bridgeplate.
+For the recording, I have added a little reverb, but no EQ.

 PerspectiveBack to Top

 I have played the guitar since 1968, having been classically trained on nylon stringed instruments.
 I became enamored with the steel string guitar in my ’teens and performed professionally for many years, in many venues.
 I happen to enjoy an amplified sound that most accurately represents the sound of my un-amplified instrument.
-I also have had to face the pragmatism of controlling feedback, and understood any acoustic guitar amplification system to be a compromise, at best.
+I also have had to face the pragmatism of controlling feedback, and understood any acoustic guitar amplification system to be a compromise, juxtaposing my preferred sound with the greatest feedback potential.
 I have subsequently encountered and/or pursued (nearly) every pickup system available, investing much in time and money, and am convinced of the following fundamentals:

 - There can be a world of difference between a